thepythonic/browsercms/doc/features/form_builder.md

 * Forms should allow either display a message to the user, or redirect them to another page.
 * Forms should be addressable.
-* Need to figure out where the 'Entries' for a form should appear.
-(The current 'entries' link won't work when forms live on their own)
 * Can have duplicate field names that creates issues when submitting forms.

 ## Eventual Goals